History of cotton

 cotton into fabric.
 All the same tools were invented to work it also, including combs, bows, hand spindles, and primitive looms.

 Cotton has been cultivated and used by humans for thousands of years, with evidence of cotton fabrics dating back to ancient civilizations in India, Egypt, and Peru.
-The cotton industry played a significant role in the development of the American economy, with the production of cotton being the major source of income for slave owners in the southern United States prior to the Civil War, while the transport of said cotton to English and French mills and beyond became a mainstay of Northern shipping.
+The cotton industry played a significant role in the development of the American economy, with the production of cotton being the major source of income for slave owners in the southern United States prior to the Civil War, while the transport of said cotton to mills in the Northern United States and Europe and beyond became a mainstay of American shipping.
 Today, cotton remains an important crop worldwide, with China and India being the largest producers.

 Etymology

 The word "cotton" has Arabic origins, derived from the Arabic word قطن (qutn or qutun).
 This was the usual word for cotton in medieval Arabic.
 The word entered the Romance languages in the mid-12th century, and English a century later.
 Cotton fabric was known to the ancient Romans as an import but cotton was rare in the Romance-speaking lands until imports from the Arabic-speaking lands in the later medieval era at transformatively lower prices.